Shining bright at Pyeongchang 2018

 Too young to compete at Sochi 2014, snowboard sensation Chloe Kim made a stunning Olympic debut at the Youth Olympic Games Lillehammer 2016, winning golds in the halfpipe and slopestyle.
 Building on her World Cup and X Games success, she backed up her status as a pre-Games favourite at PyeongChang 2018 by winning halfpipe gold in style to become snowboard’s youngest Olympic star at the age of 17 and a famous face in both the Republic of Korea and the USA.

+Born to South Korean parents in Long Beach, California, on 23 April 2000, Kim took up snowboarding at the age of four at Mountain High ski resort, in the south of the “Golden State”.
+By the time she was six, she was already competing with Team Mountain High, and within another couple of years she was training in the Swiss Alps.
 After returning to her native California to hone her skills at Mammoth Mountain, she earned a place on the US snowboard team, an achievement that fired her dreams of appearing at the Olympic Winter Games.
-Yet, while her results were good enough to have secured her a trip to Sochi 2014, at only 13 she was too young to compete in the Games just yet.
-Proving what she was capable of, nevertheless, she then went and won superpipe silver at the 2014 X Games in Aspen.
+While her results were good enough to have secured her a trip to Sochi 2014, at only 13 she was too young to compete in the Games just yet.
+To prove what she was capable of, nevertheless, she won superpipe silver at the 2014 X Games in Aspen.